modenaxe/awesome-biomechanics/README.md

 #### Git (source version control)

 - [Version Control for Researchers](https://www.youtube.com/watch?v=6OkOmPqumWo&feature=emb_title) by [Ryan Alcantara](https://www.ryan-alcantara.com).
 Tutorial for ASB2020 introducing GitHub and version control for biomechanists.
 Accompanying tutorial material located at the [ASB_Tutorial repository](https://github.com/alcantarar/asb_tutorial).
+- [Software Carpentries (ENG + ESP)](https://software-carpentry.org/lessons/): an amazing set of lectures on version control with Git, but also on how to use the Unix shell and Python.
 - [Atlassian Git tutorial](https://www.atlassian.com/git/tutorials): the most approachable and complete tutorials for git I have found online.

 ### Teaching Resources :triangular_ruler: